 When you sign up for a free account, you’ll get a modest 1 GB of storage.
-However, Proton also gifts Proton Mail, Proton Calendar, and Proton VPN to free users, adding a lot of value at no extra cost.
+However, Proton also gifts Proton Mail, Proton Drive, Proton Calendar, and Proton VPN to free users, adding a lot of value at no extra cost.

 How to Find The Best Free Cloud Storage Services For You

 Free services will undoubtedly have limited features and benefits compared to their paid services.
 The same is true for free cloud storage services.
 Despite being free, it’s still fair to have some basic expectations for your cloud storage.